npagrawal/Churn-Rate-Machine-Learning/README.md

 Based on all of this, I recommend the company uses XGBoost Classifier moving forward to predict customer churn risk.
 I also suggest use membership category, village region, and customer care feedback to re-target customers.

+There is overfit present in this model and some of the others, which can be solved by improving the data and increasing the amount of data.
+I had to cut about a quarter of the data out of the analysis, so possibly determining why the values were negative would be a good start.

 ## Data Understanding